官收被告駕照區院質疑

 (c) he applies to a judge under section 9J to be admitted to bail.

-(a) fail to surrender to custody as the court may appoint; or
+(a) fail to surrender to custody as the court

 (b) commit an offence while on bail; or